bio-tools/biohackathon2022/paper/paper.md

 # Introduction

-The Tools Ecosystem is a centralized repository for the open and transparent exchange of metadata about software tools and services in bioinformatics and life sciences.
+The [Tools Ecosystem](https://github.com/bio-tools/content/) is a centralized repository for the open and transparent exchange of metadata about software tools and services in bioinformatics and life sciences.
 It serves as a foundation for the sustainability of the diverse Tools Platform services, and for the interoperability between all these essential services: bio.tools [@usesDataFrom:Ison2019], BioContainers [@usesDataFrom:10.1093/bioinformatics/btx192], OpenEBench, Bioconda, WorkflowHub, usegalaxy.eu.
 It also includes a number of related resources outside of the ELIXIR Tools Platform (e.g. Debian Med, biii.eu).

-The goal of this project is to cross-compare and analyze the metadata centralized in the Tools Ecosystem, together with the EDAM ontology [@providesDataFor:10.1093/bioinformatics/btt113] links used for many annotations of these resources.
-Eventually, we expect to get a better understanding of these metadata and their relations, and improve them by designing tools and processes that detect curation bottlenecks, perform rigorous data cross-validation, and generate detailed reporting about potential issues and actionable items.
+Here we report the results of a project started at the [BioHackathon Europe 2022](https://biohackathon-europe.org/).
+Its goal is to cross-compare and analyze the metadata centralized in the Tools Ecosystem, together with the EDAM ontology [@providesDataFor:10.1093/bioinformatics/btt113] links used for many annotations of these resources.
 We present here in a first section the results of these analyses, and in a second section the methods and approach we used, before to discuss potential perspectives for improved monitoring and curation of the Tools Ecosystem metadata and EDAM.

 # Results and discussion

 ## EDAM usage in bio.tools

-These analyses assess the usage of EDAM concepts in bio.tools for each of its four sections, and evaluate first the proportion of the concepts used to annotate entries, and second relate their usage status to their suitability for annotation: some EDAM concepts, obsolete or auxiliary, should not be used for annotations.
+These analyses assess the usage of EDAM concepts in bio.tools for each of its four sections.
+We first evaluate the proportion of the EDAM concepts used to annotate entries, and second relate their usage status to their suitability for annotation: some EDAM concepts, obsolete or auxiliary, should not be used for annotations.

 This usage analysis has been performed each time with two versions of EDAM: the last stable release (1.25) currently used in bio.tools, and the current development version (commit hash: 38f21c1edf839efa5d957395f9495562cc7dc1f8): this allows to foresee the impact of the future release of EDAM on bio.tools annotations.

-To analyze bio.tools, a Bioschemas dump have been generated using json file for each tool, generated up to the beginning of 2022.
-Some information may be out of date compared to the bio.tools website at the time of the analysis but the main tendencies are still very relevant.
+To analyze bio.tools, a Bioschemas dump has been generated using a json file for each tool, generated up to the beginning of 2022.
+A minor proportion of this information may be out of date compared to the bio.tools website at the time of the analysis, however the main tendencies are still relevant.

 This analysis allows us to asses the quality of EDAM and bio.tools and reveal some curation priorities to improve both datasets.
 Some of the results still need further analysis and for some only conjectures were drawn.